rossrobino/drab/.changeset/quick-brooms-boil.md

 ##### Overall

 - Attribute types no longer include every method on the JS element, only the attributes you can set on it.
+- Only unbundled ESM is published to npm now.
+IIFE files are no longer published, CDNs like jsdelivr already take care of the bundling and minification for users who want to just use a script tag.

 ##### Elements